When Dialects Collide: How Socioeconomic Mixing Affects Language Use: Empirical results

-To establish this measure, for the same population of users we first take the inferred SES of each one of them and segment them into $n_{\sigma}$ equally populated SE class (for more details about the SE class assignment see \nameref{sec:methods}).
-Next, we record $t_{u, c}$, the proportion of trips made by a user $u$ to cell $c$, by counting the number of geotagged tweets posted by user $u$ in every cell $c$.
-The same set of geotagged tweets as the one used to infer the users' residence is used to compute $t_{u, c}$.
-Finally, we compute the probability that an individual from a cell of class $l$ visits a cell of class $k$, that we summarise as a column-wise normalised mobility mixing matrix $M_{k, l}$ (defined in \cref{eq:class_visit_proba}).
-Note that while computing this matrix we disregard trips that start and end in the cell of residence of the actual user.
+where $t^*_{u, c}$ is $t_{u, c}$ but set to zero for $c = c_u^*$, $c_u^*$ being the residence cell of user $u$, and renormalised so that $\sum_c t^*_{u, c} = 1$ for every user.
+The $M_{k, l}$ form a column-wise normalised matrix, meaning $\sum_k M_{k, l} = 1$.
+We here use the proportions $t^*_{u, c}$ instead of raw counts so as to make every user of a class contribute equally to $M_{k, l}$, thus accounting for the wide range of activity distributions.
+Note that while computing this matrix we disregard stays in the cell of residence of the actual user.
 This way we remove local spatial effects that could induce spurious observations of strong mobility assortativity.
 The matrices computed for $n_\sigma = 5$ classes in the eight metropolitan areas are shown in \cref{fig:cities_SES_mobility} and depict some interesting patterns.
 First of all, it is evident that in many metropolitan areas like London, Manchester or Liverpool, the most segregated areas are at the poorest and richest locations.
 At the same time, in these cities the rest of the population is also segregated in terms of mobility, as indicated by the emergent diagonal component.
 This signals strong assortative mixing patterns in these cities, where people most likely mix with people of their own SE class, while being less likely to meet with dissimilar others.
 At the same time, in some cities like Newcastle, Sheffield, Birmingham or Bristol, mobility patterns are strongly biased towards one class (typically the richest or the poorest one).
 Such biases may appear due to geographic constraints (e.g. by a river separating the city) or due to urban design (e.g. having a shopping mall in one specific neighbourhood).
-In any case, none of these matrices are random and each of them indicate some specific mixing patterns that may indicate different levels of assortative mixing and mobility segregation.
+In any case, none of these matrices is random, and each of them shows some specific mixing patterns that may indicate different levels of assortative mixing and mobility segregation.